-- Cooking isn’t spared: Adhering to the diet can be difficult, more so to individuals who can’t cook meals from home.
+- Cooking Isn’t Spared: Adhering to the diet can be difficult, more so for individuals who can’t cook meals from home.
 If you like eating out, this diet may not be for you.

 Although the volumetric diet alone works wonders as far as shedding weight is concerned, it would be best to combine it with an exercise regime to maintain the gains.